indytechcook/indytechcook/about/index.md

 ### Background

 I grew up in a very normal family in Indianapolis, Indiana.
-You didn't get much more midwestern the my family.
+You didn't get much more midwestern then my family.
 We have good values, loved and supported each other and are all generally good people.
 We were a middle class family with a middle class life.

 I'm just like you.
 I haven't had to fight any sort of major adversity.
 I haven't had to struggle with money.
 I have never made a lot of money.
 I'm just a guy who lives in the midwest.
-The most adversity I've faced finically was being being really poor in college.
+The most adversity I've faced financially was being being really poor in college.
 Nothing special.

 ### Continual self-improvement